First Unitarian Congregation of Toronto

-The First Unitarian Congregation of Toronto is a Unitarian Universalist (UU) congregation in Toronto, Ontario, Canada.
+First Unitarian Congregation of Toronto is a Unitarian Universalist (UU) congregation in Toronto, Ontario, Canada.
 It is affiliated with the Canadian Unitarian Council.
 It is the largest of six UU congregations and fellowships in the Greater Toronto Area.

+The congregation draws members from across the city.
+Founded in 1845, it is governed by a nine-member volunteer Board of Directors charged with focusing on policies relating to the overall vision, goals and health of the congregation.

+There are five part-time staff members and a large roster of volunteers.
+A religious education program for children, youth and adults is led by the Director of Lifespan Religious Education.